thijsvanaalten/10-channel-circuit-SPI-PCB-reference-files/README.md

 **BOM** - Current bill of materials for the latest version of the 10-Channel SPI Sensing Circuit.
 Includes part numbers labels from design files, component values, and quantities.

 **Datasheets** - Datasheets for the important components used on the 10-Channel SPI Sensing Circuit, including the STM32F105R8 which is available as a pre-programmed IC from StretchSense, just [get in contact with our sales team](https://stretchsense.com/contact-us/).
 Our pre-programmed sensing IC contains 10 years worth of sensing algorithm refinement.
 Our circuitry removes any head aches around electronic/mathematical development on your side.
-To understand more about what we have achieved with our electronics check out our [blog on the topic](http://link.to.todd.blog).

 **PDFs** - Includes detailed description of component placement on the 10-Channel SPI Sensing Circuit.
 Also includes mechanical drawings and a detailed schematic of the 10-Channel SPI Sensing Circuit for reference and debugging.